Feature request #11491

 I plan to work on the "Varying size" tab that will be displayed by default when a size expression is found.

-#26 Updated by Giovanni Manghi almost 9 years ago
+#26 Updated by Giovanni Manghi over 9 years ago

 • Tracker changed from Bug report to Feature request